-A fruitful way of looking at logical rules is to treat them as an approximation to the posterior probability of classification $p(C_i|X; M)$, where the model M is composed of the set of rules.
-Crisp, fuzzy and rough set decision borders are a special case of the FSM neurofuzzy approach [3] based on separable functions used to estimate the classification probability.
-Although the decision borders of crisp logical rule classification are much simpler than those achievable by neural networks, results are sometimes significantly better.
-Three possible explanations of this empirical observation are: 1) the inability of soft sigmoidal functions to represent sharp, rectangular edges that may be necessary to separate two classes, 2) the problem of finding globally optimal solution of the non-linear optimization problem for neural classifiers since we use a global optimization method to improve our rules there is a chance of finding a better solution than gradient-based neural classifiers are able to find; 3) the problem of finding an optimal balance between the flexibility of adaptive models and the danger of overfitting the data.
-Although Bayesian regularization [6] may help in case of some neural and statistical classification models, logical rules give much better control over the complexity of the data representation and elimination of outliers.
+A fruitful way of looking at logical rules is to treat them as an approximation to the posterior probability of classification $p(C_i/X;M)$, where the model M is composed of the set of rules.
+Crisp, fuzzy and rough set decision borders are a special case of the borders provided by the FSM neurofuzzy system [3] based on separable functions used to estimate the classification probability.
+Although the decision borders of crisp logical rule classification are much simpler than those achievable by neural networks, empirical results are sometimes significantly better.
+Three factors that may be responsible for this empirical observation are:

+- the inability of soft sigmoidal functions used in multilayer perceptrons to represent sharp, rectangular edges that may be necessary to separate two classes - the slopes of sigmoidal functions are not optimized by backpropagation training procedures; - the problem of finding globally optimal solution of the non-linear optimization problem for neural classifiers - since we use a global optimization method to improve our rules there is a chance of finding a better solution than gradient-based neural classifiers are able to find; - 3) the problem of finding an optimal balance between the flexibility of adaptive models and the danger of overfitting the data.

+Although Bayesian regularization [6] may help to overcome the last problem in case of some neural and statistical classification models, logical rules give much better control over the complexity of the data representation and elimination of outliers.
+However, in some cases they do not provide decision borders that are flexible enough to account for complex character of the data.